-"Hanover Property" means the property located in Hanover, German in which the REIT has an interest.
+"Hanover Property" means the property located in Hanover, German in which the REIT had an interest until January 2019.

 "Hanover Owner" means Hannover CanCorp GmbH & Co.
 KG a German private limited liability partnership with a registered liability contribution of € 10,000, with its registered office located at Westendstrasse 28, 60325 Frankfurt am Main, Germany and duly registered with the commercial register of the local court of Frankfurt under the number HRA 48977.;